 Glossy magazine scum.
 Ugly, too.

-To be honest, if they'd rigged Mom with a different hairdo and different glasses and Dad with a better haircut, MoG and FoG would have looked better than most of the nobility present.
+To be honest, if they'd rigged Mom with a different hairdo and different glasses and Dad with a better haircut, MoG and FoG (pun NOT intended) would have looked better than most of the nobility present.
 (WHAT is it, that makes the hair of those lower middleclass men look all wrong?)

 Nice, pleasant, well turned out, conventional, boring people -- as it ought to be.

 This is Princess Benedikte of Denmark, younger sister of the Queen of Denmark, Princess zu Sayn-Wittgenstein-Berleburg, with her husband the German Prince Richard zu Sayn-Wittgenstein-Berleburg.
 I have a hunch that she is wearing a dress in the colours of her birth nation's coat of arms, which would be ultra-formal.
 Princess Benedikte is actually a bit younger than Queen Silvia.
 That's old versus new aristocracy for you.